-ADDIS_spending ADDIS-spending: Adaptive discarding algorithm for online FWER control pval A vector of p-values. alpha Overall significance level of the procedure, the default is 0.05. gammai Optional vector of γ_i .
+ADDIS_spending ADDIS-spending: Adaptive discarding algorithm for online FWER control d Either a vector of p-values, or a dataframe with three columns: an identifier ('id'), p-value ('pval'), and lags ('lags'). alpha Overall significance level of the procedure, the default is 0.05. gammai Optional vector of γ_i .
 A default is provided with γ_j proportional to $1/j^{(1.6)}$. lambda Optional parameter that sets the threshold for 'candidate' hypotheses.
 Must be between 0 and 1, defaults to 0.25. tau Optional threshold for hypotheses to be selected for testing.
-Must be between 0 and 1, defaults to 0.5. dep Logical.
-If TRUE runs the version for locally dependent p-values lags A vector of lags or the hypothesis tests, this is required if dep=TRUE.
+Must be between 0 and 1 , defaults to 0.5 . dep Logical.
+If TRUE runs the version for locally dependent p-values

 Implements the ADDIS algorithm for online FWER control, where ADDIS stands for an ADaptive algorithm that DIScards conservative nulls, as presented by Tian and Ramdas (2019b).
-The procedure compensates for the power loss of Alpha-spending, by including both adapativity in the fraction of null hypotheses and the conservativeness of nulls.
+The procedure compensates for the power loss of Alpha-spending, by including both adaptivity in the fraction of null hypotheses and the conservativeness of nulls.

 '''

-ADDIS_spending(pval, alpha = 0.05, gammai, lambda = 0.25, tau = 0.5, dep = FALSE, lags)
+ADDIS_spending(d, alpha = 0.05, gammai, lambda = 0.25, tau = 0.5, dep = FALSE)

 '''

-The function takes as its input a vector of p-values.
+The function takes as its input either a vector of p-values, or a dataframe with three columns: an identifier ('id'), p-value ('pval'), and lags, if the dependent version is specified (see below).
 Given an overall significance level α , ADDIS depends on constants λ and τ , where $\lambda < \tau$.
 Here $\tau \in (0,1)$ represents the threshold for a hypothesis to be selected for testing: p-values greater than τ are implicitly 'discarded' by the procedure, while $\lambda \in (0,1)$ sets the threshold for a p-value to be a candidate for rejection: ADDIS-spending will never reject a p-value larger than λ .
 The algorithms also require a sequence of non-negative non-increasing numbers γ_i that sum to 1.

 The ADDIS-spending procedure provably controls the FWER in the strong sense for independent p-values.
-Note that the procedure also controls the generalised familywise error rate (k-FWER) for k > 1 if α is replaced by min(1, $k\alpha$).
+Note that the procedure also controls the generalised familywise error rate (k-FWER) for k > 1 if α is replaced by $\min(1, k\alpha)$.

 Tian and Ramdas (2019b) also presented a version for handling local dependence.
-More precisely, for any t>0 we allow the p-value p_t to have arbitrary dependence on the previous L_t p-values.
-The fixed sequence L_t is referred to as 'lags', and is given as the input lags for this version of the ADDIS-spending algorithm.
+More precisely, for any t > 0 we allow the p-value p_t to have arbitrary dependence on the previous L_t p-values.